10 Things to Know About Fishing in Fiji© FijiPocketGuide.com

 8. Billfish are “Catch and Release”

-Billfish, such as marlin and sailfish, are for “catch and release” only in order to boost conservation efforts.
+Billfish, such as marlin and sailfish, are for “catch and release” only to boost conservation efforts.
 Many fishing charters in Fiji operate with a “tag and release” programme working with The Billfish Foundation, so choose a sustainable operator.
-Other restrictions for sustainable fishing in Fiji include minimum fish-size limits and the establishment of marine reserves.
+Other restrictions for sustainable fishing in Fiji include minimum fish size limits and the establishment of marine reserves.

 Things to know About Fishing in Fiji© WIDTTF on Wikipedia